 Not only is Woodson a very talented writer who is capable of writing in many genres, she has succeeded in each one by being a commercially successful author and receiving awards for her efforts.

 No, you don’t have to pick a niche.
 But you do have to pick something to get started, so you stop thinking about writing and actually get words on the page.
 But remember: just because your first book or work was in one genre, doesn’t mean you have to stick with that genre for the rest of your life.
-Many authors don’t, and if you want to encourage your creativity, neither should you.
+Many authors don’t, and if you want to nourish your creativity, neither should you.